 Are there bike racks?

-Is there a Coat Check?
+Is there a coat check?

-Are baby strollers permitted in the Museum?
+Are visitors allowed to sketch in the Museum?

 Are all Brooklyn Museum exhibitions appropriate for children to view?